 Drivers from North Pole to Fort Wainwright are used to driving in snow and ice.
 While you might find salt on the roadways or driveways when traveling around Alaska, you shouldn’t buy salt for your driveway.
+Learning how to melt ice on your driveway without salt is critical for effectiveness and keeping your property safe.
 Road salt melts ice when temperatures are in the 20s.
 Since temperatures frequently dip below the 20s, Fairbanks drivers can’t expect road salt to be effective.
-Find out how to remove ice from your driveway without salt at Chevrolet Buick GMC of Fairbanks.
+Find out how to remove ice from your driveway without salt with Chevrolet Buick GMC of Fairbanks today.

 What is Deicing?

 Deicing is the process of removing snow from the pavement when it freezes.
 A standard method of deicing is spreading rock salt, but it has some undesirable side effects like killing plants and grass in the vicinity, as well as causing problems with over salination of local lakes and rivers.
 Discovering effective methods of how to deice a driveway without salt will ensure that you stay safe and your property will be in fine order when the snow and ice finally melt this spring.
 We can teach you how to clear ice from a driveway without salt in a variety of ways below.

 How to Melt Ice on the Driveway Without Salt

 Learning how to remove ice from your driveway is critical to ensure the safety of your North Pole family.
 However, as we discussed, it may be of even greater concern to learn techniques of how to clear ice from your driveway without salt.
 Whether you’re worried about your grass staying healthy during the spring months or keeping your local waters pristine, we have innovative alternatives to using salt for deicing: